 Medli and Makar on on the Pirate ship greeting you in the final cutscene.
 But they were required to stay in their temples praying so the Master Sword would retain its power.
 Did Ganondorf break free because of this?
 If yes, then he would just have drowned because he no longer had the Triforce of Power to keep him alive.
 And a huge sword wound in his head.

 The beginning of the game: if the pirates hadn't shot down the Helmaroc King, Ganondorf would have gotten his hands on Zelda too soon.

 If you watch PBG's G Files episode on Zelda, near the end, he'll talk about Tingle.
-In his Majora's Mask incarnation, he's just a kind hearted boy who just so happens to be obessed with fairies and has the mind of a child...
+In his Majora's Mask incarnation, he's just a kind hearted boy who just so happens to be obsessed with fairies and has the mind of a child...
 But in Wind Waker...
 Things get scarier...
 Let me ask you a question...
 Where do you find the Pictobox?
 In Tingle's cell.
 Right!
 But if Tingle was the one who stole the box, that means he had to have carved that area out...
 So, what are all of those SKULLS doing there?!?
 And what about if you visit his island and how Ankle and David Jr. claim that whenever you use the Tingle Tuner, he's nice to them...
 "So nice!"
 Have you connected the dots yet?
 That's right.
-Not only is the WW incarnation of Tingle a slave driver and abuser, he's also a MASS MURDERER!!!
-As if Tingle wasn't weird and/or creepy enough!!!
+Not only is the WW incarnation of Tingle a slave driver and abuser, he's also a mass murderer.
+As if Tingle wasn't weird and/or creepy enough.

 In the Earth Temple, you encounter many Redeads.
 Now the Earth Temple has many tombs in it, and some of the Redeads come out of those.
 However, others are found sitting in rooms with no tombs.
 So when the flood came, they must have been attendants trapped within the temple to die a slow death.

-Also, why are there Redeads in the basement of the teacher's sea cabin?
+There are Redeads in the basement of the teacher's sea cabin.